apollographql/runtime-testing-framework/docs/src/guides/test-plans/writing-an-environment.md

   string.
 It has no impact on the execution of an environment.
 - `description` (required) is used to give more information about the environment.
 It can be any valid string.
 It has no impact on the execution of an environment.
-- `values` (optional) are used to define which values an environment requires to successfully execute.
-This works the same as it does for a scenario and is explained more in the ["using values"](writing-a-scenario.md#using-values) section of that guide.
+- `variable_definitions` (optional) are used to define which variables an environment requires to successfully execute.
+This works the same as it does for a scenario and is explained more in the ["using variables"](writing-a-scenario.md#using-variables) section of that guide.
 - `setup` (required) is used to define the command that executes at the start of the `rtf run` command.
 It is intended to be used to create and configure the environment for the scenario to test.
 It requires the following keys: